 - Conducting public engagement and community outreach around transit routes and changes, housing developments, racial equity and inclusion initiatives, and sustainability plans

 - Supporting small businesses by publicizing and helping to manage grant programs and opportunities for collaboration

 - Guiding municipalities and non-profits in their climate action planning, environmental data management, and sustainability communications

 Address: Alfond Youth & Community Center

 126 North St.

 Counties served: Kennebec

-Two AmeriCorps members are working to create a one-on-one mentoring program that works within the Alfond Youth and Community Center After School Program (ASP).
+Two AmeriCorps members are serving to create a one-on-one mentoring program that operates within the Alfond Youth and Community Center After School Program (ASP).
 They train mentors to take an inclusive developmental approach that focuses on creating a strong bond with their mentee and getting to know them as a person.
 Mentors and mentees commit to meeting at least one hour per week for one year.
 Consistent interactions, recruitment of patient and empathetic volunteers, in-depth training, and ongoing monitoring will create an effective mentorship program that will eventually expand to other Boys & Girls Clubs throughout the state.

 To develop a positive sense of self and others and increase youth's intrinsic interest in learning and achievement through dynamic one-on-one mentoring relationships.